Young Person's Guide to the Orchestra:

 Welcome to Year 3!

-In Year 3 we have two classes - Alexandre and Discovery Class.
+In Year 3 we have two classes - Alexander and Discovery Class.

-In Alexandre class the teacher is Mrs Alexandre and the Teaching Assistants are Mrs Mackey and Miss Jabar Key Worker.
+In Alexander class the teacher is Mrs Alexandre and the Teaching Assistants are Mrs Mackey and Miss Jabar Key Worker.

-In Discovery class the teacher is Mr Pye and the Teaching Assistant is Mrs Brooks.
+In Discovery class the teacher is Mrs Jordan and the Teaching Assistant is Mrs Brooks.